Rab-Duck/Mutter-Launcher.NET/README_en.md

 ## How to run it?

-- Download zip under "dist" folder and setup it.
+- Download MutterLauncherNet_x_x_x.zip from [release page](https://github.com/Rab-Duck/Mutter-Launcher.NET/releases) and setup it.
 (requirements .Net Framework 4.5.2 or over)

 - <kbd>Shift</kbd>+<kbd>Space</kbd> to open main form.